MULTI-TIERED TECHNICAL SUPPORT

 Tier/Level 2 (T2/L2)

-This is a more in-depth technical support level than Tier I and therefore costs more as the techs are more experienced and knowledgeable on a particular product or service.
+This is a more in-depth technical support.
+Tier 2 support levels cost more than tier -1 as the techs are more experienced and knowledgeable on a particular product or service.
 It is synonymous with level 2 support, administrative level support denoting advanced technical troubleshooting and analysis methods.

 Technicians in this realm of knowledge are responsible for assisting Tier I personnel in solving basic technical problems and for investigating elevated issues by confirming the validity of the problem and seeking for known solutions related to these more complex issues.
 However, prior to the troubleshooting process, it is important that the technician review the work order to see what has already been accomplished by the Tier I technician and how long the technician has been working with the particular customer.
 This is a key element in meeting both the customer and business needs as it allows the technician to prioritize the troubleshooting process and properly manage his or her time.
 If a problem is new and/or personnel from this group cannot determine a solution, they are responsible for raising this issue to the Tier III technical support group.
 This may include software repair, diagnostic testing, and the utilization of remote control tools used to take over the user’s machine for the sole purpose of troubleshooting and finding a solution to the problem.